ShaqeelAhmad/fuyunix/README.md

 don't pass any arguments to start the game.

 ## License
+CC0 for the images

+[GPLv3 LICENSE](LICENSE) for the source code

-GPLv3 [LICENSE](LICENSE) for the source code and CC0 for the images
+[LICENSE.scfg](src/LICENSE.scfg) for scfg source code (specifically src/scfg.c and src/scfg.h) which is from https://git.sr.ht/~emersion/libscfg